 Hrossaborg crater

-Our first stop was at Hrossaborg, which is a 10,000-year-old crater in the shape of an amphitheater.
-Our driver drove straight into the crater, got out, and let some air off the tires (33 psi to 15 psi) to give the tires a wider grip.
+Our first stop was at Hrossaborg, a 10,000-year-old crater in the shape of an amphitheater.
+Our driver drove straight into the crater, got out, and let some air out of the tires (33 psi to 15 psi) to give them a wider grip.
 This is also done when we drive our jeeps up on the glaciers.

-Hrossaborg means Horse Castle as it was used as a natural shelter for horses.
-The crater is quite extraordinary and the sandstone adds to the mystery of the crater.
-Scenes from Tom Cruise's film, Oblivion, were shot at Hrossaborg.
+Hrossaborg means Horse Castle, as it was used as a natural shelter for horses.
+The crater is quite extraordinary, and the sandstone adds to its mystery.
+Scenes from Tom Cruise's film Oblivion were shot at Hrossaborg.

 Gáski waterfall

-The landscape in the highland is barren and lunar-like and at Askja NASA trained Apollo astronauts in 1967.
+The highland landscape is barren and lunar-like, and NASA trained Apollo astronauts at Askja in 1967.

 Mt.
 Herðubreið and Herðubreiðalindir